AlejandroSherman/Rshell/README.md

 * `execute()` : a self designed function that exits the rshell, done by calling exit(0);
 * inherits command defined features
 * the rshell will keep running until this command is entered

+### test.h
+A self designed rshell command to test the existence and types of objects located on the local or absolute path

+* a test object is created in the main when a command is created that has "test" as the passed in command or when an input is surrounded by `[ ]`
+* these two types are known as "literal" and "symbolic" respectively
+* `execute()` : a self designed function that tests the status an object on the specified path according to the flags -e -f or -d with -e being assumed if no flag specified
+* performs the execution using `stat()` function and `S_ISDIR()`, `S_ISREG()` macros
+* returns true if passes and outputs `(TRUE)` and is false and outputs `(FALSE)` if fails

 ### and.cpp
 A class that implements the rshell "&&" connector